AstML/ActivitySCOPE/README.md

 ## Usage

-The current implementation is provided in the Jupyter Notebook: `ActivitySCOPE_simplified_demo.ipynb`.
+Start with the Jupyter Notebook `Start Here - ActivitySCOPE simplified demo.ipynb`.
+A second notebook, `More Complicated Workbook - only provided for the curious right now.ipynb`, contains additional explorations and some used for the paper.

 1.  **Data Preparation:** The notebook works with the MPC (Minor Planet Center) orbit database.
 You may need to download the latest `MPCORB` extended JSON format or similar datasets as specified in the notebook cells.
 2.  **Run the Notebook:** Execute the cells in order.
 The notebook performs the following steps:
     -   Loads and filters the training data.
-    -   Trains the mislinkage classifier.
+    -   Trains the AutoGluon regression and classification models (the binary classifier references the regression model's out-of-fold predictions).
-    -   Trains the AutoGluon classification and regression models.
+    -   Generates predictions for every asteroid in the database.
-    -   Generates predictions for the dataset.
+    -   Trains the extension-difficulty (mislinkage) classifier on those predictions.
-    -   Outputs lists of candidates (Cometary vs. Asteroidal orbits).
+    -   Outputs ranked lists of candidates (Cometary vs. Asteroidal orbits).

 ## Results & Discoveries